 For this reason, food should be kept as little time as possible outside the cool room, especially during the summer, as there may be a rapid growth of microorganisms in the food.
 In the case of sauces and dressings, special attention must be paid to how they are preserved while they are being handled in the kitchen.

-To this end, Araven has developed an sauce dispenser organizer or baby bottles which help the hotelier to correctly preserve sauces while handling them.
+To this end, Araven has developed an sauce dispenser organizer or sauce squeeze bottles which help the hotelier to correctly preserve sauces while handling them.
 Putting ice inside the bottles allows the temperature of the sauces to remain low whilst they are being used, avoiding risks due to changes in temperature and avoiding the multiplication of bacteria

 Remember to pay special attention to how the sauces are stored when they are on the preparation table at room temperature.